saideeptiku/BtNasPian-NasPi/README.md

  [try this](https://github.com/gurudigitalsolutions/NAS-Pi).
  We do intend to add these features in the future.

-This program is intended to be a three part solution that combines:
+This program is intended to be one out of a three part solution that combines:
 * NAS
 * Transmission Bit Torrent (Web-Interface Daemon)
 * VPN